AashayBhupendraDoshi/RPi4b_cellular_OBDscanner/README.md

 ```
 2. pip

-* For checking pip version on syatem
+* For checking pip version on syatem:
 ```
 pip --verion
 ```